-Fitness & Conditioning 12
+Fitness & Conditioning 11

-Fitness & Conditioning 12 will expand on the components of physical fitness learned in Fitness & Conditioning 11 as they are related to the principles of training.
-This course will provide students with a better understanding of the importance of cardiovascular, muscular strength, and flexibility training through exploration in concepts of physical fitness, human anatomy, and physiology.
-This knowledge teamed with indepth instruction and focused active training sessions will allow students to achieve improved levels of health and fitness on an individualized basis.
-This course will also provide the students with the knowledge to design, monitor and adapt personalized nutrition and training programs on an ongoing basis.
+This course will allow students to explore the components of physical fitness as they are related to the principles of training.
+This course will provide students with a better understanding of the importance of cardiovascular, muscular strength and flexibility training through exploration in concepts of physical fitness, human anatomy, and physiology.
+This knowledge teamed with in-depth instruction and focused active training sessions will allow students to achieve improved levels of health and fitness on an individualized basis.